ava-labs/avalanche-docs/docs/nodes/validate/staking.md

 instead of sending a fee UTXO for each successful delegation period, fees are now batched during a node’s entire validation period and are distributed when it is unstaked.

-### Error: couldn't issue tx: validator would be over delegated
+### Error: Couldn't Issue TX: Validator Would Be Over Delegated

 This error occues whenever the delegator can not delegate to the named validator.
 This can be caused by the following.